IanKarlo/node-ts-napi-rs-boilerplate/README.md

 - **TypeScript**: The project is written in TypeScript, providing type safety and modern JavaScript features.
 - **Rust Integration**: Utilizes Rust for performance-critical components, exposing them to Node.js via N-API.
 - **Modular Structure**: Organized into separate directories for TypeScript and Rust code, making it easy to manage and extend.
-- **Development Tools**: Includes scripts for building, testing, and running the application.
+- **Development Tools**: Includes scripts for building and running the application.

 ## Prerequisites